-Item C: Reduction in electricity access for fighters' homes.
-Date on document: 30 Dhu al-Hijja 1436 AH (October 13, 2015 CE).
-Obtained from same source and same location as Item B.
+Item C: Reduction in electricity access for fighters' homes; obtained from same source and same location as Item B.

 Item B: Preventing unnecessary use of Islamic State vehicles outside of operation hours.
-Date on document: 26 Dhu al-Qi'da 1436 AH (September 10, 2015 CE).
 It was obtained in November 2015 from the north Aleppo village of Delha after the Islamic State lost control of it to Syrian rebels.
 The document was provided to the author by a media activist working with the rebel forces fighting the Islamic State in north Aleppo.